LambdaTest/documentation/docs/hyperexecute-status.md

 ## 4. Tests Level Status

+The most granular level, representing an individual test case verifying a specific functionality of your application.
+It's like a single action you perform to test something.

 | Icon | Status | Status Description |
 |------|--------|--------------------|
 |<img loading="lazy" src={require('../assets/images/hyperexecute/icons/created.png').default} alt="Image" style={{width: '30px',margin: '0px',}}  className="doc_img no-zoom"/>|Created| The test has been defined in your test script but hasn't begun execution yet.